HakanBastedt/FSR_ZProbe/README.md

 So the output from the Arduino board goes into
 Z_MIN pin on RAMPS et al.

+The hardware is a Arduino Pro Mini, 5V 16 MHz, you are on your own if you only can use 3.3V (DUE), however I intend to make a 3.3V version for the DUE.
+To program it you need the usual USB to 6-Pin serial converter.
+Ebay is full of them almost for free.

+I simply soldered one row of connectors and glued one more row of connectors side by side.
+The pins on the extra connector are connected to ground.

+## Shopping list

+[] Arduino Pro Mini 5V, 16 MHz (ebay)
+[] USB to 6-pin serial converter (ebay).
+For programming the Arduino Pro Mini [] 3 x Force Sensitive Resistor FSR402 (e.g. oomlout.co.uk and other places )
+[] 3 x Modified Bed holders adapted to the FSRs.
+An stl-model is here [] You may also need to modify your heated bed glass support [] Cables and connectors
+[] Arduino software: fsr.ino in this repsoitory
+[] Repetier 0.92 modified for FSR

+## Details of FSR, Arduino Pro Mini and Marlin/Repetier

-Due to the nature of FSR - especially the resistance drifting problematics - one can not set a "no contact" reference resistance when started and let it be.
-Due to temperature variations, small shifts in bed position etc this resistance value will drift over time.
+Due to the nature of FSR - especially the resistance drifting problematics - one can not set a "no contact" reference resistance when starting the printer for the day and let it be.
+Due to temperature variations, small shifts in bed position etc a reference resistance value will drift over time.

 Therefor, just before the measurement is to be made,